Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 To make further changes to a page, for example, you noticed a typo:

-1. Click **Edit on Netlify CMS** on the upper right corner of any page, and then navigate to the Workflow menu.
+1. Click **Edit on Netlify CMS** on the upper right corner of any Netlify page, and then navigate to the Workflow menu.
+Contact an Axway representative for the URL.
 2. If the page was already sent for review, drag it from the **In Review** column to the **Drafts** column.
 This lets the reviewer know that you are still working on the page.

     If the page is not listed in the **In Review** column, then it has been merged already and you will need to create a new PR to make further changes.
 See [Edit an existing page](#edit-an-existing-page).